It’s Christmas Time!

 4. Move your head forward and back.

-5. Choose your favorite movements, or make some new ones.
+5. Choose your favorite movements or make some new ones.
 Dance!

-For this wonderful “hoedown” song that children LOVE to dance to, download The Turkey Dance on iTunes!
-The arrangement is fun and lively.
+For this catchy “hoedown” professional version that children LOVE to dance to, listen to The Turkey Dance on iTunes and on streaming services, such as Spotify!

-And if you want to add an art project, check out Marnie’s blog, Carrots are Orange for some autumn Montessori activities focusing on turkeys.
+If you’re looking for craft activities for Thanksgiving, check out my Pinterest page.
+In addition, check out Marnie’s blog, Carrots are Orange for some autumn Montessori activities focusing on turkeys.
+Here’s a cute craft idea from Sam.
 I especially like the Zentangle turkeys from Laura Hutchinson.

 Kathy Kampa is a teacher, author, and teacher-trainer who specializes in working with young learners.
 As a former PYP (Primary Years Program) teacher in Tokyo, Japan, she uses a globally-minded and inquiry-based approach to teaching through which students develop 21st-century skills.
 She also supports the development of English language skills by creating songs, chants, and TPR/movement activities targeted to young learners’ needs.